csleary/nem-payments/README.md

 NEM payments is an easy to use module that returns an object (via a promise) containing a list of confirmed NEM transactions for a given NEM address.
 Only transactions that make use of a given message string in the transactions' 'message' field will be returned.
 A combined total of all payments made to the address using this message is also included (useful for payment confirmation and order fulfilment).

-In your argument you can optionally specify a NEM node to use for the query as the third parameter, otherwise it will query using the node <http://62.75.163.236> (i.e. Alice3, chosen for no particular reason) by default.
-Note that you need to include the protocol in the node address string.

 ## Installation

 First install the module as you would any other: